-Do I need an assessor qualification as an IQA?
+Do I need an Assessor Qualification as an IQA?

 After all, how can an IQA know an Assessor is doing their job properly, if they don’t know how to assess properly?

 For those who are looking at starting their journey to become an IQA, we would highly recommend completing the Level 3 Certificate in Assessing Vocational Achievement first.
 Then you can move on to your chosen IQA qualification.
+We offer both assessor and IQA courses at a discounted price in our Quality Manager bundle.

 Which IQA qualification do I need?